 Texas olive (Cordia boissieri) is native to Texas, but it’s not related to olive trees.
 It can be grown as either a large evergreen shrub or small tree, depending on how it’s pruned.
 It has large, leathery leaves and big, white ruffled flowers.
 After it blooms, it produces non-edible seeds that look somewhat like olives.

 Texas ranger (Leucophyllum frutescens) is an extremely hardy desert shrub with show-stopping lavender flowers.
-It comes in a dozen or so varieties, which differ in size and color but are all equally tolerant of reflective heat.
+It comes in numerous varieties, which differ in size and color, but are all equally tolerant of reflective heat.
 This desert native needs very little care, but it does need plenty of room to grow to reveal its true beauty.

 Yellow bells (Tecoma stans) is an exceptionally attractive shrub with large clusters of yellow flowers and bright green leaves.
 While it may look tropical, it’s native to the desert southwest.
 It’s not uncommon to see yellow bells thriving in parking lots, looking fresh and cheerful in spite of neglect.